DanielBryan/semver/README.md

 ## Usage

-See [godoc](https://godoc.org/github.com/DanielBryan/semver) for the full API documentation.
+See [godoc](https://godoc.org/github.com/DanielBryan/semver) for the API.

 Assuming familiarity with [how to write Go code](https://golang.org/doc/code.html):